Donor Spotlight: Toby's Story

 “We lost Toby on June 29, 2012, due in part to illness attributed to Crohn’s disease, a form of inflammatory bowel disease,” wrote the Peskins, a few months after Toby’s death.

 “With the passing of our beloved Toby, a door closes,’ they wrote.
-“Perhaps a new door of hope will open for, potentially, thousands of canines” through a research study on inflammatory bowel disease undertaken by Dr. Amy Kubier, “an aspiring new doctor of veterinary medicine” at the University of Illinois College of Veterinary Medicine.
+“Perhaps a new door of hope will open for, potentially, thousands of canines” through a research study on inflammatory bowel disease undertaken at the University of Illinois College of Veterinary Medicine.

 The Peskins chose to make their gift to Illinois veterinary college in part because of Stan’s Illinois connections.
 He was born in Chicago and spent many years living in that area.
 His mother earned a bachelor’s degree from the Urbana campus in 1935.
 And the Peskins were impressed with the college’s leadership in research and clinical studies.